Aakarsh911/Reversi/README.txt

 Argument 1: Either "human" or the difficulty of the AI.
 Argument 2: Either "human" or the difficulty of the AI.
 The difficulty of the AI can be either "easy", "medium", "hard", or "extreme".
+Optional Argument 3: "square" to play the square version of the game.
+Optional Argument 4: size of the board.
+Must be an odd number greater than 3 for the hexagonal version of the game, or an even number for the square version of the game.

 **EXTRA CREDIT**